 This is the most affordable option.
-Your ceremony will be conducted by a San Francisco City Hall wedding commissioner, usually at Rotunda area.
-The whole thing will take about 5 ~ 10 minutes and you are only allowed to have 6 guests (although, I have seen people bring more without being turned away).
-Because of the time limit, you will not be able to exchange vow.
-However, you can exchange rings while repeating the vow that the commissioner says.
-One thing I have found that at the end, he/she usually will not tell you to kiss, so be ready to take it upon yourselves or to tell him/her in advance!
+Your civil ceremony will be conducted by a San Francisco City Hall wedding commissioner, usually at Rotunda area.
+You are only allowed to have 6 guests (although, I have seen people bring more without being turned away).
+The whole thing will take about 5 ~ 10 minutes.
+So, you will not have time to exchange your own vows.
+Instead, you will repeat the vows that the commissioner says while exchanging the rings.
+One thing I have found that in the end, he/she usually will not tell you to kiss, so be ready to take it upon yourselves or to tell him/her in advance!

 2/ Private ceremony

-This costs more than the public civil ceremony.
-However, you are allowed to have up to 100 guests.
+Although this costs more than the public civil ceremony, you are allowed to have up to 100 guests.
 The location is more (not completely) private than the first option.
 You can choose either the 4th Floor Gallery (North or South.
 North is preferred because the light is much more flattering) or the Mayor’s Balcony.
 Instead of a 10-minute block, you have the space for one hour.
 You can also bring your own officiant to personalize your ceremony process however you wanted.